-The Company has in place a Whistle-Blowing Policy whereby the staff of the Group and stakeholders can raise in good faith and in confidence, any concerns about possible improprieties relating to business activities, accounting, financial reporting, internal controls and other matters.
+The Company has in place a Whistle-Blowing Policy whereby the staff of the Group and stakeholders can raise in good faith and in confidence, any concerns about malpractice or wrongdoing within the Group or possible improprieties relating to business activities, accounting, financial reporting, internal controls and other matters.
 Under these procedures, arrangements are in place for independent investigation of such matters raised and for appropriate follow up action.